Skip to main content

 Frequently Asked Questions

-Are Basenjis good apartment dogs?
+Are Basenjis good with children?

 Are Basenjis good for first-time owners?